donhatch/ShephardsPlayApplet/README.md

 * Every trivalent convex polyhedron has an unfolding in which the dullest edge at every vertex is a fold.
-  [false, easy counterexample: just take a regular pentagonal prism (jittered slightly so trivalent), or a slightlys squashed regular tetrahedron, or a regular 7-gon in the plane with edges going straight out from the center-- those spokes can't all be folds.]
+  [false, easy counterexample: just take a regular pentagonal prism (jittered slightly so trivalent (XXX what did I mean here? it's already trivalent)), or a slightly squashed regular tetrahedron, or a regular 7-gon in the plane with edges going straight out from the center-- those spokes can't all be folds.]